 An entry visa may be required for travel to your program country, depending on your citizenship and length of stay.
 Visa requirements can be obtained from the embassy or the consulate of the country you are planning to enter.
 There may be different requirements for U.S. citizens.
 It is important to obtain information pertinent to your citizenship status and to begin this process as soon as possible to avoid delays.
 It is your responsibility to prepare any travel documents (i.e. passport, visa, etc.), pay any related fees, and complete the steps that are necessary to enter your program location(s).
 Berkeley Study Abroad is not responsible for ensuring that you have the appropriate visa or documentation.
-Inability to obtain the appropriate travel documentation to participate in the program may not be considered as a basis for a refund of program-related fees.
+We can, however, draft supporting documentation that you may need for your application, such as a letter of confirmation.
+The inability to obtain the appropriate travel documentation to participate in the program may not be considered as a basis for a refund of program-related fees.

 When traveling to participate in off-campus activities sponsored and supervised by the University, registered students will be covered worldwide, 24 hours a day, for a wide variety of accidents and incidents.
 This coverage is provided at no cost to students; however, you must register for health insurance in order to be covered.
 You will receive registration instructions in your confirmation packet.
 This coverage includes: